djalbat/murmuration/README.md

 Note that the assumption with passing a plain old JavaScript object in order to generate a `WHERE` clause is that the property values should be equated.
 Note also that the `abort()` function is provided directly to the `catch()` method.

-In the following example, rows in a table holding temporary reset table are deleted when they expire.
+In the following example, rows in a table holding temporary reset codes are deleted once they expire.

 ```
 const using = require("../using");